supa2/Automaton/Introduction.md

   button.onPress( led, led.EVT_TOGGLE_BLINK );
 ```

-A ful sketch with a blinking led and a button that toggles it on and off looks like this.
+A full sketch with a blinking led and a button that toggles it on and off looks like this.

 ```c++
 #include <Automaton.h>